serghiou/best-of-data-science/best-of-r.md

 **[MASS.](https://cran.r-project.org/web/packages/MASS/MASS.pdf)** Package.
 Documentation.
 An indispensible package containing some very useful functions complementary to Base R (e.g. the ability to fit negative binomial regression).
 I also particularly like the `fitdistr` function, which uses maximum likelihood to identify the parameters of the assumed underlying distribution.

 **[mfp.](https://rpubs.com/kaz_yos/PolySpline2)** Package.
 Tutorial.
 This package makes it easy to fit fractional polynomials.
 I have no knowledge on the subject as of the time of writing and have not used the package.
-Instead of polynomial models, which proceed in powers of $x$, fractional polynomials proceed in fractional powers of $x$ (e.g. 2, 1/2, etc.).
+Instead of polynomial models, which proceed in powers of x, fractional polynomials proceed in fractional powers of x (e.g. 2, 1/2, etc.).
 This is a great tutorial on advanced implementations of splines, GAM and fractional polynomials.

 ***